Old Kingdom Tombs of Mastaba

 The Mastaba tomb of Khnumhotep and Niankhkhnum is located in the northern part of the complex of Saqqara and near the Pyramid of King Unas.
 It was discovered in 1964 and is considered one of Saqqara's most significant and remarkable Mastaba tombs.

-It seems like the construction of the Mastaba tomb, which was built in three phases, underwent many modifications and transformations.
+The construction of the Mastaba tomb, built in three phases, underwent many modifications and transformations.
 The first phase consisted of cutting out the tomb's northern part.
 This chamber was enlarged to the south to double its size and add an offering chamber, which was the second construction phase.
 The third phase included adding the primary passageway that leads to the original antechamber.

-This tomb is considered the most famous tomb in Saqqara and the one which tourists visit the most.
-This is mainly because of two factors: the tomb is located near the pyramids of Saqqara and Unas, and most of its magnificent colors remain a testament to its beauty.
+This tomb is considered the most famous in Saqqara and is visited the most by tourists.
+This is mainly due to two factors: the tomb is located near the pyramids of Saqqara and Unas, and most of its magnificent colors remain, a testament to its beauty.

 The Tomb of Queen Nebt:

 Queen Nebt and Khenut were the wives of King Unas.
-They were buried in the same tomb beside his pyramid in the complex of Saqqara, precisely to the north of the pyramid.
-Her grave is one of the area's most remarkable and finely preserved tombs.
-This is why all tourists visiting the Saqqara complex should visit this tomb.
+They were buried in the same tomb beside his pyramid in the Saqqara complex, precisely to the north of the pyramid.
+Her grave is one of the area's most remarkable and finely preserved tombs, so all tourists visiting the Saqqara complex should visit this tomb.

 The tomb of Nebt and Khenut is a double Mastaba tomb divided into two parts: one for Nebt and the other for Khenut.
 Both parts of the tomb are equal in size and layout.